Picture yourself presenting COLDEX research!

 • Add to the conversation about the future of Antarctic ice core science and science communication with the opportunity to join in multiple research meetings per month with researchers across NSF COLDEX

-• $6,000 stipend, round-trip travel to host institution, housing at your host location, round-trip travel to the Fall 2025 NSF COLDEX annual meeting (September 2025) at location to be determined (either Portland or Oregon State University)
+• $6,000 stipend, round-trip travel to host institution, housing at your host location, round-trip travel to the Fall 2026 NSF COLDEX annual meeting in September 2026 (Dates and Location TBD).

 • $2000 to present your NSF COLDEX research at a national science conference such as the Geological Society of America Annual Meeting, the National Diversity in STEM conference, or the American Geophysical Union Annual Meeting